baus/install-discourse/README.md

 I decided on Ubuntu 12.10 x64 since it is the most recent Ubuntu release with the most up to date packages.
-If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different do to availability of certain packages.
+If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different due to availability of some packages.

 Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.
 I'm using discoursetest.org for this instance, and forum.discoursetest.org as the FQDN.